flynnbr11/QMLA/docs/intro.rst

 Then, models exist in a `model space`, i.e. the space of all available terms.
 Any combination of terms is permissible in a given model.
-QMLA can then be thought of as a search through the model space for the set of terms which best match the system.
+QMLA can then be thought of as a search through the model space for the set of terms which produce data that best matches that of the system.